 Religious liturgies take place throughout the academic year reflecting the liturgical year.
 The children take an active part in the readings, bidding prayers, singing, drama and role play.
 Some of our liturgies / masses are led by the clergy of the Parish of St. Mary Immaculate and St Gregory and from the Parish of Mary Immaculate and St Peter and others are led by the staff and pupils.

 Parents/ carers are welcome to attend class masses, prayer services and other liturgies throughout the year.
 Our Friday assemblies celebrate the good learning and good behaviour of the week.
-Children from each class are presented with certificates.
+Children from each class are chosen to share what they have enjoyed learning this week and are given a special sticker in recognition of their hard work.
 Good Attendance, House Stars and excellent playground behaviour is also celebrated at this assembly.

 Each class holds an Act of Worship in the classroom on the days when they are not gathering together in the main hall.
 This is an opportunity for children and staff to pray and reflect and together.
 Each classroom has a ‘Prayer Focus Area’, which focuses the attention of the children during this worship time.

 Every Monday the children gather for our Gospel Assembly inspired by the Gospel read on Sunday.
 This gives us the opportunity to share the Gospel as a school community in a unique and prayerful way.
 Through the Gospel assembly the Word of God is present within the school, nurturing our faith and belief in the importance of living out the Gospel Values in our everyday lives.
 The Gospel message is also shared with our whole school community in the weekly newsletter.